Violent crime: United States

+Clause (b) of the definition was ruled void for vagueness by the United States supreme court in Sessions v.
+Dimaya.

-The U.S. federal government's definition of a "crime of violence" is stated at Title 18 of the United States Code Chapter 1 § 16: There are two main crime databases maintained by the United States Department of Justice (DOJ): the Bureau of Justice Statistics' National Crime Victimization Survey (NCVS) and the Federal Bureau of Investigation's Uniform Crime Report (UCR).
+There are two main crime databases maintained by the United States Department of Justice (DOJ): the Bureau of Justice Statistics' National Crime Victimization Survey (NCVS) and the Federal Bureau of Investigation's Uniform Crime Report (UCR).
 Non-fatal violence is reported in the NCVS, which measures rape and sexual assault, robbery, and aggravated and simple assault reported by households surveyed by the U.S. Census Bureau.
 The UCR tracks similar non-fatal violence, plus murder and non-negligent manslaughter recorded by law enforcement.

 There are significant methodological and definitional differences between the NCVS and UCR: